 Immersive travel courses offer unprecedented access to private collections, behind the scenes tours by museum curators, visits to off-the-beaten-path public art collections, and discussions with scholars.

 To fulfill the core course requirement of ARHS 6013: Immersive Travel, students will take a 10-day January intersession course focusing on sites and collections in the Southern U.S. They may fulfill the Immersive Travel requirement by instead taking international travel courses when they are offered.
-The first international travel course for MA program students will be offered in 2024, with travel to Mexico.
+The first international travel course for M.A. program students was offered in 2024, with travel to Mexico.

 Faculty